 FaceTime call recording:

 - Launch Callnote and adjust the settings in Recording Options -> FaceTime tab.
-In order to have both the screen and audio recorded, make sure to select the screen recording option.
+Make sure you have enable FaceTime recording selected.
+In order to have both the screen and audio recorded, make sure to select the record video option.
 Check off the audio device you are using in the settings tab for optimal performance.

 - Start the call and simply hit the Record button on the Callnote widget.
 This will start capturing audio, video, and pictures from the screen.
 Callnote records your screen as you see it during the call.